jennifernguyen281/jen.github.io/index.md

 [![Notebook](https://img.shields.io/badge/Jupyter-Notebook-orange?logo=Jupyter)](https://github.com/jennifernguyen281/Activities-and-Financial-Situations-of-US-Non-profit/blob/master/Non-profit.ipynb)
 [![Presentation](https://img.shields.io/badge/Presentation-salmon?)](https://github.com/jennifernguyen281/Activities-and-Financial-Situations-of-US-Non-profit/blob/master/Presentation.pdf)

-<div> The purpose of this project is to assess the overall landscape and distribution as well as the financial situation of tax-exempt organizations in the Mid-Atlantic and Great Lakes region.
+<div style="text-align: justify"> The purpose of this project is to assess the overall landscape and distribution as well as the financial situation of tax-exempt organizations in the Mid-Atlantic and Great Lakes region.
 <br>
 We cleaned and wrangled the data set from IRS into a star schema relational database using PostgreSQL and Linux shell commands.
 <br>